CircThreadH2020/dataspace/README.md

 ## 5.1.
 Basic Concepts <a name="5.1Concepts"></a>

+The scenario described in this chapter is the 'General sovereign data sharing scenario'.
+First, documents are published by an entity along with the definition of a data usage policy.
+Then, entities with permission to find these documents (that is, after accepting the data usage policy), will be able to access these documents, in the form of a contract that is agreed between the two parties.

+The following identify the basic concepts:

  - A Data Resource is a set of Artifacts that you create and publish.
  - An Artifact is a data file that you publish under a Data Resouce in order to enable Data Consumers in the ecosystem to access it.
  - Each Artifact has an URL (publicUrl) that is used by a Data Consumer to start acessing the Artifact.
  - Acess to an Artifact is subject to the acceptance of a Contract.
 The Contract is defined by the Data Provider during the creation of a Data Resource.
  - The Contract specifies the following permissions: PROVIDE_ACCESS, USAGE_DURING_INTERVAL, USAGE_UNTIL_DELETION, DURATION_USAGE, USAGE_LOGGING, USAGE_NOTIFICATION, N_TIMES_USAGE.

 ## 5.2.
 Checking the configuration <a name="5.2Configuration"></a>

-Check if the App’s configuration matches the configuration you specified in the deployment of the solution:
+Check if the DataSpaceApp4EDI's configuration matches the configuration you specified in the deployment of the solution:

 ![Configuration Endpoint](./images/configuration.png)

 ## 5.3.
 Providing data <a name="5.3DataProvision"></a>

-The provision of data involves the creation of an element (called Data Resource) and the upload of data files (called Artifacts) to it.
+The provision of data involves the creation of an element (called Data Resource) and the upload of data files (called Artifacts) into it.

 **Step 1:** Go to the 'Data Resources - provider side' section in the swagger interface.

-**Step 2:** Open the first POST endpoint:
+**Step 2:** Open the first POST endpoint ('/api/data-resources-provided':

 ![Create Data Resource Endpoint](./images/create_data_resource.png)

-**Step 3:** Click 'Try it out' on the right hand side, set the 'dataResourceTitle' field and set the body with the following content, replacing the necessary fields with your desired Data Resource metadata:
+**Step 3:** Click 'Try it out' on the right hand side and set the body with the following content, replacing the necessary fields with your desired Data Resource metadata:

     {
 		"title": "PDP-P20230303",